How to Start a Dropshipping Business in 2022

 Now, it’s time to build your eCommerce website.

-There are two different approaches to building a website, you can use Shopify or make an online store using WooCommerce.
+There are different approaches to building a website, you can use Shopify or make an online store using WooCommerce and a combination of WordPress plugins.
 Both options are viable, but for the sake of this tutorial, we’re going to focus on using Shopify, since it’s the most straightforward for beginners.

 Here’s how you can build your very own Shopify dropshipping business: